koenrane/KR-new-site/content/problem-relaxation-as-a-tactic.md

     It took me a few weeks to get a handle for why it seemed to work so well.
 It wasn't for a month or two that I began to understand what was actually going on, eventually leading to the [_Reframing Impact_](/posts#reframing-impact) sequence.
 However, for the reader's convenience, I whitewashed my reasoning here a bit.

 [^4]:
-    At first, I wasn't very excited about AUP – I was new to alignment, and it took a lot of evidence to overcome the prior improbability of my having actually found something to be excited about.
+    At first, I wasn't excited about AUP – I was new to alignment, and it took a lot of evidence to overcome the prior improbability of my having actually found something to be excited about.
 It took several weeks before I stopped thinking it likely that my idea was probably secretly and horribly bad.

-    However, I kept staring at the strange equation – I kept trying to break it, to find some obvious loophole which would send me back to the drawing board.
+    However, I kept staring at the strange equation.
+I kept trying to break it, to find some obvious loophole.
 I never found it.
-Looking back over a year later, [AUP does presently have loopholes](/attainable-utility-preservation-scaling-to-superhuman#Appendix-Remaining-Problems), but they're not obvious, nor should they have sent me back to the drawing board.
+Looking back over a year later, [AUP does presently have loopholes](/attainable-utility-preservation-scaling-to-superhuman#Appendix-Remaining-Problems), but they're not obvious.

     I started to get excited about the idea.
 Two weeks later, my workday was wrapping up and I left the library.